1. What is ECO?

 You should seek further advice from your competent person scheme, local authority or equivalent if you are unsure of these requirements.

-Can I install electric storage heaters (ESHs) under ECO2?
+1. Can I install electric storage heaters (ESHs) under ECO2t?

 Yes, ESHs can be installed under the home heating cost reduction obligation (HHCRO).
-For an ESH to be eligible the installation must result in a heating cost saving (see Chapter 6 of our Guidance: Delivery for information on HHCRO eligibility).
+For an ESH to be eligible the installation must result in a heating cost saving (see our ECO2t Guidance: Delivery for information on HHCRO eligibility).

-ESHs can be claimed under ECO2 as a qualifying electric storage heater replacement (QESH), a QESH repair, or an electric storage heater (ESH) measure.
+ESHs can be claimed under ECO2t as a qualifying electric storage heater replacement (QESH), a QESH repair, or an electric storage heater (ESH) measure.

 An electric storage heater can be considered a QESH if the ESH is broken down and cannot be economically repaired.
 If one ESH in a property meets the qualifying criteria, other ESHs in the premises can also be considered as a QESH if their responsiveness is less than 0.2.
 You must use our ESH Assessment checklist to determine if an ESH meets the criteria to be considered a QESH.